 Future Scholars Program

-The purpose of The Academy's Future Scholars Program is to provide graduate students who are interested in pursuing a doctorate in an area related to recreation and leisure studies the opportunity to meet some of the outstanding researchers and scholars in this field by attending the National Recreation and Park Association Congress.
+The purpose of the TALS Future Scholars Program is to provide graduate students who are interested in pursuing a doctorate in an area related to recreation and leisure studies the opportunity to meet some of the outstanding scholars in the field by attending The Academy of Leisure Sciences Annual Conference on Research and Teaching.

-Individuals who meet the following criteria are eligible to apply.
+Individuals who meet all of the following criteria are eligible to apply:

-- Maintained a grade point average of at least 3.0 during undergraduate and graduate studies;
+- have a grade point average of at least 3.0 (on a 4.0 scale) during both undergraduate and graduate studies;

-- Plans to initiate doctoral studies within the next three years;
+- has plans to initiate doctoral studies within the next three years;

-- Interested in pursuing a doctoral degree in recreation and parks, leisure studies, tourism, or recreation resource management;
+- is interested in pursuing a doctoral degree in recreation and parks, leisure studies, tourism, or related discipline;

-- Indications of scholarly potential in this field (based on publications, presentations,research experience, applicant's cover letter, and/or faculty sponsor letter).
+- indications of scholarly potential in the field (based on publications, presentations, research experience, applicant’s cover letter, and/or Faculty Sponsor letter);

-- Strength of intention to pursue doctoral studies in a leisure-related subject (based on applicant's cover letter and faculty sponsor letter).
+- strength of intention to pursue doctoral studies in a leisure-related subject (based on applicant’s cover letter and Faculty Sponsor letter); and

-The 2017 Future Scholars Program application packet is now available.
+The 2019 Future Scholars Program application packet is now available.
 Download it here.
 It is a MSWord document that must be saved to your computer so the application form can be completed and the document submitted as per the instructions.
+The application deadline is September 30, 2018.

 Quotes from Past Award Winners